gorhill/uBlock/README.md

 [Firefox Add-ons web site](https://addons.mozilla.org/firefox/addon/ublock-origin/), or install manually by downloading the latest [uBlock0.firefox.xpi](https://github.com/gorhill/uBlock/releases) file, and by dragging the downloaded `xpi` file to your add-on page.

+uBlock Origin works fine on Nightly with e10s enabled, however there is [bugzilla issue 1171173](https://bugzilla.mozilla.org/show_bug.cgi?id=1171173), which causes uBlock to not perform optimally.
+To work around this issue, disable then renable uBlock after launching Nightly with uBlock already enabled.
+The issue does not occur if e10s is not enabled.

 Alternatively, you can install [chrisaljoudi/uBlock](https://github.com/chrisaljoudi/uBlock) from [Firefox Add-ons homepage](https://addons.mozilla.org/firefox/addon/ublock/).
 Slightly different feature set, same performance, proper support for legacy Firefox-based browsers.

 For Firefox legacy versions -- prior to Firefox 29 -- it is best to install [chrisaljoudi/uBlock](https://github.com/chrisaljoudi/uBlock) as it has official support for legacy Firefox versions.